tacman/mailtrap/sfcasts/global-from-email-events.md

 ```

 Call it `GlobalFromEmailListener`.
 The gives us a list of events we
 can listen to.
-We want the first: `MessageEvent`.
+We want the first one: `MessageEvent`.
-Start typing `Symfony` and it's autocompleted it for us.
+Start typing `Symfony` and it's autocompleted for us.
 Hit enter.

 Listener created!

-To be extra cool, let'd set our global *from* address as a parameter.
+To be extra cool, let's set our global *from* address as a parameter.
 In `config/services.yaml`,
 under `parameters`, add a new one: `global_from_email`.
 This will be a string,
 but check this out: set it to `Universal Travel `, then in angle brackets, put the email:
 `<info@universal-travel.com>`.
-When Symfony sees a string that looks like this as an
+When Symfony Mailer sees a string that looks like this as an
 email address, it'll create the proper `Address` object with both a name and email set.
 Sweet!

-Open the new classL `src/EventListener/GlobalFromEmailListener.php`.
+Open the new class `src/EventListener/GlobalFromEmailListener.php`.
 Add a constructor with a `private string $fromEmail` argument and an `#[Autowire]`
 attribute with our parameter name: `%global_from_email%`.